lightbend/kalix-jvm-sdk/samples/scala-eventsourced-shopping-cart/README.md

 for more information on how to make your docker image available to Kalix.

-Finally, you can use the [Kalix Console](https://console.akkaserverless.com) to create an Kalix project and then deploy your service into it through the `akkasls` CLI or via the web interface.
+Finally, you can use the [Kalix Console](https://console.akkaserverless.com) to create a Kalix project and then deploy your service into it through the `akkasls` CLI or via the web interface.